 All children ages 1 through 18 are eligible to receive free meals.
 Individuals ages 19 through 21 who have been identified as having mental or physical disabilities and are following Individualized Education Programs (IEPs) through their current enrollment in educational programs also are eligible for free meals.
 There are no other eligibility requirements.

-About The Meals Service
+About the Meals Service

 According to Feeding America, over 42,000 children in Hamilton County live in a food insecure household.
 That means one in six children are unsure of where their next meal is coming from.
 Children facing hunger are more likely to struggle with school and exhibit behavioral problems.